METEOR: Melody-aware Texture-controllable Symbolic Orchestral Music Generation via Transformer VAE: Abstract

 \section{Abstract}

-Western music is often characterized by a homophonic texture, in which the musical content can be organized into a melody and an accompaniment.
-In orchestral music, in particular, the composer can select specific characteristics for each instrument's part within the accompaniment, while also needing to adapt the melody to suit the capabilities of the instruments performing it.
-In this work, we propose METEOR, a model for Melody-aware Texture-controllable Orchestral music generation.
-This model performs symbolic multi-track music style transfer with a focus on melodic fidelity.
+Re-orchestration is the process of adapting a music piece for a different set of instruments.
+By altering the original instrumentation, the orchestrator often modifies the musical texture while preserving a recognizable melodic line and ensures that each part is playable within the technical and expressive capabilities of the chosen instruments.
+In this work, we propose \meteor, a model for generating Melody-aware Texture-controllable re-Orchestration with a Transformer-based variational auto-encoder (VAE).
+This model performs symbolic instrumental and textural music style transfers with a focus on melodic fidelity and controllability.
 We allow bar- and track-level controllability of the accompaniment with various textural attributes while keeping a homophonic texture.
-We show that the model can achieve controllability performances similar to strong baselines while greatly improve melodic fidelity.
+With both subjective and objective evaluations, we show that our model outperforms style transfer models on a re-orchestration task in terms of generation quality and controllability.
+Moreover, it can be adapted for a lead sheet orchestration task as a zero-shot learning model, achieving performance comparable to a model specifically trained for this task.